-While showing appreciation is pretty easy, the effects on the recipient wear off quickly.
-That’s why managers must give it regularly, often, and sincerely.
+While showing appreciation is relatively easy, the effects on the recipient wear off quickly.
+That’s why managers must show appreciation regularly, often, and sincerely.

 Research by Deloitte found that 70% of employees receive recognition either once a year or not at all.
 According to Gallup, employees who do not feel recognized are three times as likely to quit their jobs.

-When a company’s engagement strategy has recognition at its core, the working environment improves, absenteeism and attrition decrease, and employees are more productive.
+When a company’s engagement strategy includes meaningful employee recognition, the working environment improves, absenteeism and attrition decrease, and employees are more productive.

 Provide Constructive Feedback

-Constructive feedback is vital to helping someone get better at their job.
+Constructive feedback is vital to helping all types of employees.
 Consider these findings reported by eLeap:

-- 40% of employees who receive little or no feedback is actively disengaged
+- 40% of employees who receive little or no feedback are actively disengaged

-- Employees who feel their manager ignores them are twice as likely to be highly disengaged
+- Employees who feel ignored by their manager are twice as likely to be highly disengaged

-- 43% of highly-engaged employees get feedback once a week or more often; only 18% of employees with low engagement do
+- 43% of highly-engaged employees get feedback once a week or more often; only 18% of employees with low engagement receive such feedback